 I’m a big fan, and feel like I have grown as a teacher since joining.
 Founded in 1885, SHAPE America is the nation’s largest membership organization of health and physical education professionals, and works with all 50 state affiliates to drive our profession forward.
 You want professional development?
 SHAPE America has you covered.
 Check out their workshops, exclusive members-only webinars, and engaging podcasts.
-The annual conference is an eye-opener, packed with distinguished keynote speakers and innovative educators from across the globe – you HAVE proposed to be at Boston in March 2017 haven’t you?
+The annual conference is an eye-opener, packed with distinguished keynote speakers and innovative educators from across the globe – you HAVE proposed to be at Nashville in March 2018 haven’t you?
 The journals are always a good read in addition to the vast library of PD resources , the Mentor Match program allows you to develop as a mentor, mentee or both, and Exchange allows you to connect and collaborate with teachers, anywhere, on topics of interest. #GetOnExchange With standards, guidelines, and advocates driving our profession forward…all for the price of a few coffees per month, there really isn’t a reason to not join SHAPE as they move towards empowering all children through effective health and physical education programs. #50MillionStrong

 State AHPERD: – My state AHPERD (IAHPERD), founded in 1931, organizes an outstanding conference that is attended by over 3.5 thousand people over 2 days.
 Membership gives me the opportunity to present to my peers, has introduced me to a network of health teachers in my state, and recently given me the opportunity to serve as a board member.
 I know they have a great team of advocates, and are great at helping teachers fill out witness slips in opposition to regular attacks to our profession.